Team-silvortex/.github/profile/README.md

   AOT-first system language for unified heterogeneous computation via YIR.

 * **yalivia**
-  Lightweight JIT runtime for executing and optimizing YIR.
+  Lightweight JIT runtime for executing and optimizing YIR with adaptive behavior.

 * **vulpoya**
-  Static analyzer and verifier for the nuis/YIR ecosystem.
+  Static analyzer and verifier for the nuis/YIR ecosystem, focused on correctness and constraints.

 ---

 ### Simulation Systems

 * **kyuubiki**
-  Distributed FEM computation platform with a web-based interface.
+  Distributed FEM computation platform with a web-based interface and orchestration layer.

 ---